 Get a Box Truck

-One item that was a huge asset for this wedding, was the Uhaul that Kim and Geoff rented.
-It was well worth the $220 they paid for the 3-day rental.
+The Uhaul that Kim and Geoff rented was a huge asset for this wedding.
+It was well worth paying for the 3-day rental.
 They brought it in the day before the wedding loaded with wedding stuff and left it at the end of the night packed again.
-Amy’s folding wagon was super helpful in getting everything to and from the rental truck.
+A folding wagon was super helpful in getting everything to and from the rental truck.

 Book Your Wedding on a Friday